paritoshshirodkar/News-Image-Classification/README.md

 ### Instructions to improve baseline using Shared Computing Cluster

-#### We found the model improves by changing the learning rate to 0.001
+#### We found the model gives the best accuracy by changing the learning rate to 0.001

 ##### Start training using
 ```